dangoslen/changelog-enforcer/README.md

  </p>

 ## Changelog Enforcer

 The purpose of this action is to enforce that every pull request in a repository includes a change to an ongoing changelog file.
-Inspired by [Keep A Changelog](https://keepachangelog.com/en/1.0.0/), this action helps development teams to keep a change file up to date as new features or fixes are implemented.
+Inspired by [KeepAChangelog](https://keepachangelog.com/en/1.0.0/), this action helps development teams to keep a change file up to date as new features or fixes are implemented.

 ### Usage

 To use this action, follow the typical GitHub Action `uses` syntax.
 An example workflow using the default parameters of this action is shown below:

 ```yaml